1973 oil crisis

 In October 1973, the Organization of Arab Petroleum Exporting Countries (OAPEC) announced that it was implementing a total oil embargo against countries that had supported Israel at any point during the 1973 Yom Kippur War, which began after Egypt and Syria launched a large-scale surprise attack in an ultimately unsuccessful attempt to recover the territories that they had lost to Israel during the 1967 Six-Day War.

 In an effort that was led by Faisal of Saudi Arabia, the initial countries that OAPEC targeted were Canada, Japan, the Netherlands, the United Kingdom, and the United States.
 This list was later expanded to include Portugal, Rhodesia, and South Africa.

-In March 1974, OAPEC lifted the embargo, but the price of oil had risen by nearly 300%: from US3 $/oilbbl to nearly US12 $/oilbbl globally.
+In March 1974, OAPEC lifted the embargo, but the price of oil had risen by nearly 300%: from US$3/barrel to nearly US$12/barrel globally.
 Prices in the United States were significantly higher than the global average.
 After it was implemented, the embargo caused an oil crisis, or "shock", with many short- and long-term effects on the global economy as well as on global politics.
-The 1973 embargo later came to be referred to as the "first oil shock" vis-à-vis the "second oil shock" that was the 1979 oil crisis, brought upon by the Iranian Revolution.
+The 1973 embargo later came to be referred to as the first oil shock.
+A second oil shock occurred in 1979 in the aftermath of the Iranian Revolution.